EVORA-project/evora-ontology/models/docs/servesDataset.md

 ## Comments

-* This property rather intends to point towards Catalogues as collections of Datasets
+* This property rather intends to point towards Catalogues as collections of Datasets.

 ## Identifier and Mapping Information